Tawa Reservoir: The power plant

-For any criminal queries (not verified) regarding the Tawa Dam, contact the nearest police station at 07572272880 (not verified).
+Contact and other details pertaining to the Tawa Reservoir are available on the Government of Madhya Pradesh's Water Resources Department Website.

 Technical details

 It is a canal head project.
 Catchment area spreads over approximately 6000 km2.

 Full reservoir level (FRL) is 335.397 m3.
 Head range 7 to 21 m and discharge varying from 25 to 54 Cumecs.

-Two turbo generators 6.75 MW rated capacity (20% over load).
+Two turbo generators 6.75 MW rated capacity (20% overload).